Jeremy-Fowler/fs-journal-old/src/reflections/wk1/quiz1.md

 **11.** What `CSS` properties affect the size of a box model?
 <!-- enter you answer in the space below -->
 ```
-Width and hieght, padding and border
+Width and height, padding and border
 ```